ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 *Full project with complete code and datasets available on my Github [repository](https://github.com/ruthgn/Movie-Recommendation-System).*

-With the ubiquity of mobile phone devices expanding by the day, Short Message Service (SMS) or "texting" remains one of the most broadly utilized communication services.
-In any case, this has prompted an expansion in mobile phones attacks like SMS Spam.
+With the ubiquity of mobile phone devices expanding by the day, Short Message Services (SMS) or "texting" remains one of the most broadly utilized communication services.
+In any case, this has prompted an expansion in mobile phone attacks like SMS Spam.
 Fortunately, using natural language processing (NLP) concepts, we can train machines to conveniently remove these unsolicited messages for us.

-NLP combines machine learning techniques with text by using math and statistics to get that text in a format that the machine learning algorithms can understand.
-This post lays that exact process out using Python's NLTK (Natural Language Toolkit) library.
-NLTK has a lot of useful features and is widely considered to be the standard library for processing text in Python.
+NLP combines machine learning techniques with text by using math and statistics to transform text into a format that machine learning algorithms can understand.
+This post lays out this process using Python's NLTK (Natural Language Toolkit) library.
+NLTK has a lot of useful features and is widely considered to be the standard for text processing in Python.

 We'll be using a dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) storing a collection of more than five thousand SMS text messages.
-Our goal is to build a spam detection filter that performs a classification task to separate text messages that are in fact spam versus those that are legitimate text messages sent by real people.
-Using these labeled ham and spam examples, we'll **train a machine learning model to learn to discriminate between ham/spam automatically**.
+Our goal is to build a spam detection filter that performs a classification task to separate spam messages from legitimate text messages (referred to as "ham").
+Using these labeled examples, we'll **train a machine learning model to learn to discriminate between ham/spam automatically**.
 Then, with a trained model, we'll be able to **classify arbitrary unlabeled messages** as ham or spam.

 ## Getting Started